 Strengthen your parent-child bond.
 Develop healthy diet and sleep habits for your child.
-Encourage them to take up physical activity like a sport, etc. Help them create positive connections with people at home, outside of home and at school.
-Spend good quality time with your child and praise their good behaviour.
+Encourage them to take up the physical activity like a sport, etc. Help them create positive connections with people at home, outside of a home and at school.
+Spend good quality time with your child and praise their good behavior.

-Psycho education is essential for you to understand the symptoms and the treatment plans of your child’s illness.
+Psychoeducation is essential for you to understand the symptoms and the treatment plans for your child’s illness.
 Help your child understand their illness better and not succumb to it.
-Learn about signs and symptoms of suicide, like thoughts about death, talking about suicide, indulging in drug and alcohol, engaging in risk taking behaviours, etc
+Learn about signs and symptoms of suicide, like thoughts about death, talking about suicide, indulging in drug and alcohol, engaging in risk-taking behaviors, etc

-Counselling helps your child identify their maladaptive behaviours and would help them develop better coping strategies and skills.
+Counseling helps your child identify their maladaptive behaviors and would help them develop better coping strategies and skills.

 - Family therapy

 Children of broken or divorced families find hard to cope with the ongoing stress.
 A lot of time depression amongst children stem from toxic environments created within the family dynamics.